 - Calories: 347 kcal/cup

-Blue Buffalo Life Protection Senior Large Breed (Grain-Inclusive)
+Blue Buffalo Life Protection Senior Large Breed Review (Grain-Inclusive)

 Another reasonably-priced premium dog food, this Blue Buffalo recipe is formulated for the nutritional needs of older dogs who aren’t nearly as active as they used to be.
 It contains fewer calories, and less fat and protein content than our other top picks here, making it a fantastic weight-management food for less-active Huskies.